 DECEMBER, 2019 UPDATE: Madison Fedak passed away from Osteosarcoma on December 21, 2019, at 7 years old.
 Thank you, Madison for your zest for life and for inspiring all of us at the foundation.
 We only wish we could have done enough in time to help save your life.
 You will forever be in our hearts as we push forward in your honor.

 SEPTEMBER, 2019 UPDATE: Madison and her family learned that her cancer returned when a tumor was found in her lungs.
 It was a very scary couple of days for her parents as they absorbed the news.
 Prior to learning the news, Madison was air-lifted to Levine Children’s due to coughing up a significant amount of blood.

 Madison had her bone scan and received great news that there was no evidence of disease in her bones.
 This means Madison’s chance of survival goes up and she will not have to go through chemotherapy again.
-Which also means that her body won’t have to fight the affects of chemo.
+This also means that her body won’t have to fight the effects of chemo.

 FEBRUARY, 2019 UPDATE: After almost a year ago of being diagnosed with osteosarcoma, a rare pediatric bone cancer, Madison received the news she has been fighting so hard to hear at her 3 months scan yesterday from Dr. Oesterheld.
 SHE BEAT CANCER.
 Madison will continue to have maintenance scans and therapy on her leg, but was able to ‘Ring the Bell’ at Levine Children’s Hospital signifying the end of her treatment and beginning of living life cancer-free!